top of page

 UNDER CONSTRUCTION

-This modern, nature inspired, west coast home is built into the rock.
-A radial wood post and beam structure supports, wide, passive solar designed overhangs that protect the curving window wall with its panoramic view of the sea.
+The result is that this modern, nature inspired, modern west coast home will feel like it is part of the rock cliff that is inhabits.
+The main living are is a light, radial, wood post and beam structure.
+This supports, wide, passive solar designed overhangs that control solar gain for the curving window wall with its panoramic view of the sea.
 An organic green roof with native vegetation and walls made from stones collected from the site integrate the structure to the natural bedrock outcrop.

 Completion in 2026